Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/08-Authentication-Sessions-vs-JWT/README.md

 ## Objectives (5 Minutes)

-1. Compare and contrast a cookie based session and JSON Web Token (JWT) authentication.
+1. Compare and contrast session based authentication and JSON Web Token (JWT) authentication.
 1. Use `express-jwt` to add JWT authentication to an express server.

 ## Overview (25 Minutes)